-We’re all about improving health outcomes for Mississippi’s most precious asset—its children.
+Our website is all about improving outcomes for Mississippi’s most precious asset—its children.

-The Child Health and Development Project: Mississippi Thrive!
-(CHDP) is a project of the University of Mississippi Medical Center’s (UMMC) Center for the Advancement of Youth (CAY) and the Social Science Research Center (SSRC) of Mississippi State University (MSU).
-The CHDP is funded by the Health Resources Services Administration (HRSA).
+The five-year Child Health and Development Project: Mississippi Thrive! began in 2017 as a project of the University of Mississippi Medical Center’s (UMMC) Children’s of Mississippi and Mississippi State University’s Social Science Research Center (SSRC) with funding from the Health Resources Services Administration (HRSA).
 The project’s goal was to provide information and resources to improve the developmental health for children in Mississippi ages birth – five years.

 Want to learn more?